jrparente/jrparente/README.md

-# Hi there, I'm Joana 👋

-Hi there!
-I'm Joana and I'm a web developer.
+# Hi there!
+I'm Joana and I'm a web developer 👋

  I come from a background in hotel management and sales, but decided to pursue my passion for technology and make a career change in 2022.
 I've been working hard to learn HTML, CSS, JavaScript, React, NextJS and now I'm diving into back-end development with NodeJs, PostgreSQL, MongoDB and Express.

  I'm excited to share my projects on GitHub and continue growing as a developer.

  I believe in continuous learning and pushing myself out of my comfort zone, and I'm eager to work on new and challenging projects

 ## What I'm up to: